parijatmishra/parijatmishra.github.io/_posts/2021-05-26-avoiding-pitfalls-metrics-performance.md

 > **ongoing monitoring and feedback of performance** were important in sustaining
 > results.

-Daily goals sheets, ongoing monitoring and performance feedback sound like many organizational metric and target driven performance management practices.
+Daily goals sheets, ongoing monitoring, performance feedback...
+This sounds fairly regimental.
 However, Pronovost also wrote (highlights mine):

 > The Keystone ICU project demonstrated the potential of **voluntary efforts**
 > that rely on **intrinsic motivation** through peer norms and professionalism.